Annual Contract Value: What is ACV in Sales?

 Yes, the two metrics come close to sounding the same, but they are pretty different.
 ACV measures the annual revenue from a single contract (customer account).

 On the other hand, Annual Recurring Revenue (ARR) shows the revenue for all contracts (all your customer accounts) in a year.
-ARR is better when you want to look at the holistic state of your sales revenue in a year.
-ACV will come in handy when you want to see how much a single customer brings in a year.
+ARR is better when looking at the holistic state of your sales revenue in a year.
+ACV will be useful for seeing how much a single customer brings in a year.
 You can also calculate the average ACV to understand the average value of a single contract.

-Another key difference is that ARR is pretty much an industry-standard metric.
-Most subscription businesses calculate ARR the same way across the board.
+Another key difference is that ARR is an industry-standard metric.
+Most subscription businesses calculate ARR the same way.

 Other SaaS businesses may average the ACV, while others add it to form the total ACV of all contracts.
 So, it all comes down to the priorities of your company.
 You can choose to add the one-time fees and expansion revenue or not.